 Literally, everywhere across the country including backyards, vacation homes, campsites, public parks, and while tailgating at football games and NASCAR races.
+Fifty-five percent barbecued for birthday parties, 24 percent on a camping trip, and 14 percent during tailgating activities for sporting events.
 The increasing popularity of outdoor heaters and chimneys makes it comfortable and convenient to cook out in nearly any climate at any time.

 Why do we barbecue?

-According to HPBA's biennial survey of consumer grilling preferences, the top six reasons are:
+According to HPBA's biennial survey of consumer grilling preferences, the top reasons are: